Lübeck, Germany: The Ultimate Travel Guide 2026

 Public Domain / Rabanus Flavus

-Location: St. Marien Kirche, St. Mary's Church, Marienkirchhof, Lübeck, Germany | Price: €4 | Distance: 0.3km
+Location: St. Marien Kirche, St. Mary's Church, Marienkirchhof, Lübeck, Germany | Hours: Generally open daily, with longer hours in summer and slightly reduced times in winter; check local listings for exact schedules. | Price: €4 | Website | Distance: 0.3km

 Half-Tower (Halbenturm) in Lübeck

-Half Tower (Halbenturm) In Lübeck
+Half Tower (Halbenturm) in Lübeck

 CC BY-SA 3.0 / Elusive Elements Pho